mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 The typical hydra YAML has sections that map each one to each of the components (in addition to the main script), but that's a convention -- we can organize it as we please.

-Example configuration YAML for hydra; the projects aims to train a random forest and has two components: (1) fetching the data and the (2) train random forest.
+Example configuration YAML for hydra; the project aims to train a random forest and has two components: (1) fetching the data and the (2) train random forest.
 Each section can have subsections.

 Hydra configuration `config.yaml`: